icyfire8/TechTonic-2.0/webdev/contributors/IIT2025232/task-01/explanation.md

 - How to create responsive webpages using flexbox.
 - How to use classes effectively to write better code.
 - How semantic tags help to create well defined webpages for the programmer as wellass the search engine.
+- How to use tools like Five Server which make HTML WYSIWYG.

 **The Difficulties**
 The hardcoding of the border widths.